 There are many ways to make international money transfers in the UAE.
 With a higher mix of expats the international transfers and remittances from the UAE are higher.
-According to the central bank of UAE the beneficiary families are from India, Philippines, UK and US.
+According to the central bank of UAE, the beneficiary families are from India, the Philippines, UK and the US.
 The market for money transfers in UAE is highly developed.
-The online services like digital transfers, online banking, exchange houses functions within the country.
+Online money transfer services like digital transfers, online banking, exchange houses function within the country.
 Here we provide you with a guide on making international transfers in the UAE.
 The following are the ways for international money transfer in the UAE.

 - Wire transfers in UAE